 Why buy an exercise ball?

-If you prefer to work out at home rather than paying for a gym membership, an exercise ball is a worthy addition to your home gym.
+If you prefer to work out at home rather than pay for a gym membership, an exercise ball is a worthy addition to your home gym.
 They’re probably best known for use in core-strengthening exercises, but you can use an exercise ball in other workouts, too.
-Along with your core, they can work your arms, back, legs, or even be used in full-body workouts.
+Along with your core, they can work your arms, back, and legs or even be used in full-body workouts.
 Exercise balls are also great for improving your balance, coordination, and flexibility.
-You can even incorporate them into yoga exercises.
+You can even incorporate them into yoga exercises or prenatal exercises.
 They’re also a regular fixture in various physiotherapeutic exercises; if you have lower back pain or similar issues, a physical therapist may give you stretches or a routine to do at home that involves an exercise ball.